Introduction to M365 Group

 🛠️ What Is It Used For?

-Microsoft 365 Groups are designed to support collaboration and communication across departments, projects, and teams.
+Microsoft 365 Groups are designed to support collaboration and communication with staff, departments, projects, and teams.
 Here are the key use cases:

 1. Email-Based Collaboration